mikeckennedy/dockerclustermon/README.md

 Compatibility
 -------------

-Docker Cluster Monitor has been tested against Ubunutu Linux.
+Docker Cluster Monitor has been tested against Ubuntu Linux.
 It should work on any system that supports SSH and has the Docker CLI tools installed.
 Note that it does **not** work on the local machine at the moment.
 PRs are welcome. ;)